 Cinch Audio Recorder

-Cinch Streaming Audio Recorder is the easiest way to download music from Spotify with high-quality MP3s and no risk of compromising your account.
+Cinch Audio Recorder is the easiest way to download music from Spotify with high-quality MP3s and no risk of compromising your account.
 It requires no sign-in, making it more secure than other Spotify downloaders.

 How to convert Spotify to MP3 (320kbps) with the Cinch audio recorder?

 Converting your Spotify music to MP3 format has never been easier–simply follow the three simple steps with Cinch Streaming Audio Recorder.
 You’ll be able to enjoy your music in MP3 format with no hassle or risk involved.
 Downloading and converting music has never been so quick and easy.

 Step 1: Download and install the Cinch Streaming Audio Recorder from the below.

 Step 2: Launch the software and press the yellow “Record” button in the upper-left corner.
 The tracks you want to save will start playing automatically, and the recorder will begin recording them straight away – with MP3 as the default output format.